LukeTwomey/asset-eater-2/README.md

 ## Usage

-1. Open the DoubleClick folder containing all the folders you want to downlad.
+1. Check the box of the DoubleClick folder containing all the files you want to download.
-2. Check the boxes from the folders you want to download.
-3. Click on the extension button.
+2. Click on the extension button, and wait for prompt telling you to "Select file".
-4. Upload the file it will be downloaded for you when the extension ask you for it.
+3. Click the red "Select File" button and choose the .csv file which has just been downloads to teh downloads folder.
-5. That's it!
-Go to your Downloads directory, all your assets are there sorted by folders.
+4. That's it!
+Go to your Downloads directory, all your assets should be there.

 ### Requirements